-A research study centered on magic mushrooms in Canada revealed that nearly 80% of the participants believe that psilocybin should be medically available for patients experiencing distress.
-Moreover, about two-thirds of the Canadian participants from the same study concurred that psilocybin should be legally accessible for those who require it.
+In a study investigating the use of magic mushrooms in Canada, nearly 80% of the participants expressed their conviction that psilocybin should be medically available for distressed patients.
+Additionally, about two-thirds of the Canadian participants from the same study concurred that psilocybin should be legally accessible for those who need it.

-Besides advocating for the easy availability of the substance, a substantial 84.8 percent of participants opine that the public health system should bear the expenses of such treatments.
-Psilocybin is viewed as a feasible option by the majority of Canadians, especially for managing end-of-life distress.
+Beyond advocating for broader accessibility, a considerable 84.8 percent of respondents believe that the public health system should bear the costs of these therapies.
+Many Canadians view psilocybin as a feasible treatment option, especially for easing end-of-life distress.

 [toc]